 Deer Tagging and Checking

-See the complete instructions for deer and turkey tagging and checking are found on Tagging & Checking.
+The complete instructions for deer and turkey tagging and checking are found on Tagging & Checking.

 Deer in Water

 Deer may not be hunted while they are swimming or taking refuge in water.